cpu0x00/Ghost/README.md

 if you want to use it with other C2 beacons you will need to use a tool like apimonitor to intercept api calls for your "beacon" , detect the api called on sleep and replacing it in Ghost.cpp to hook it , for example for MDSec's NightHawk one of the CreateThreadPool APIs needs to be hooked

+### build

+To build the binary use the python `build.py` script providing the shellcode

+ex: `python3 build.py -i shellcode.bin`

+the compilation is done on linux using the MinGW suite

 ### Resources
 - https://github.com/Kudaes/Fiber